generalustelaru/ophir-2d/README.md

 Share the server address to play on your network.
 If you want to open multiple clients on the same machine, make sure each runs on a different browser*.
 The sessionStorage is being used to identify each client and resume the connection in case of page refresh.

-To shut down the server gracefully, input `shutdown` in the running server's command line.
+To shut down the server gracefully, input `shutdown` in the running server's command line interface (CLI).
 You can also shut it down remotely by making a regular http request to "http://<SERVER_ADDRESS>:<HTTP_PORT>/shutdown?auth=<SHUTDOWN_AUTH>".
 Use the values in your .env file.

 To start the server again run `make run` or `node public/server.cjs`.